nlacslab/kaznlp/README.md

 This should generate a lengthy output, which will be discussed in the _usage example_ sections with respect to each tool.
 For now, just make sure that there are no error messages.

-If you encountered problems with the above command, make sure that tyou are using `Python 3.6` or a higher version.
+If you encountered problems with the above command, make sure that you are using `Python 3.6` or a higher version.